-I hereby certify that on September 12, 2018, I electronically filed the foregoing with the Clerk of the Court for the United States Court of Appeals for the Ninth Circuit by using the CM/ECF system.
-I certify that all participants in this case are registered CM/ECF users and that service will be accomplished by the CM/ECF system.

-s/Paul D. Clement Paul D. Clement
+I hereby certify that on September 13, 2018, I electronically filed the foregoing with the Clerk of the Court for the United States Court of Appeals for the Ninth Circuit by using the CM/ECF system.
+I certify that all participants in this case are registered CM/ECF users and that service will be accomplished by the s/Paul D. ClementPaul D. Clement